Morse-Code-over-IP/ble-morse/README.md

 [iOS IRMC](https://github.com/8cH9azbsFifZ/irmc-ios).
 This is a prototype under development...

+Version v0.2 of the current and the repo above will work together.

 Follow the instructions roughly given in install.txt.
 The arduino code is located in src.